Niyati12-eng/OCR-Assignment-Oaksol/README.md

 Ensure MySQL is installed and running.
 Create a database named your_database.
-Update the connect_database() function in main.py with your MySQL credentials:
+Update the connect_database() function in code with your MySQL credentials:

 connection = mysql.connector.connect(
     host="localhost",